 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: PHIS 501 or permission of instructor.
 A comprehensive study of cell and system cardiovascular physiology with pathophysiological implications, primarily designed for professional students.

 Certificate students who wish to participate in concurrent research or shadowing experiences during the spring semester may do so as a non-credit option.
 The CERT office is available to help facilitate these opportunities upon request.

 M.S.
 Degree Option

-Certificate students who continue into a second year for the M.S. degree (CERT/MS) program will work closely with an individual faculty member in a particular department.
+Certificate students who continue into a second year for the M.S. degree (CERT/MS) program will work closely with an individual faculty member in one of four departments: Anatomy and Neurobiology, Biochemistry and Molecular Biology, Pharmacology and Toxicology, and Physiology and Biophysics.
 Research mentorship begins in the first year by taking a spring elective in the department of interest (see elective list above).
 In their second year, CERT/MS students focus almost exclusively on experiments in their mentor's laboratory, with minimal course work.
 Students apply to the M.S. program in the spring semester of the Certificate program.

 The Premedical Graduate Certificate Program at the VCU School of Medicine seeks students who: